-New in Circuit Playground Express, we have added a new storage chip, called SPI Flash.
+We have added a storage chip, called SPI Flash.
 This is a very, very small disk drive, only 2 MB large.
 You can use this in Arduino or CircuitPython to store files.
-In CircuitPython this is where all your code lives, and what you see when you use the CIRCUITPY drive on your computer
+In CircuitPython this is where all your code lives, and what you see when you use the CIRCUITPY drive on your computer.